|Dr. Samuel S. Gaillard (1823-1896)|

 July 24, 1725 - Anglican clergyman and hymn writer John Newton was born in London.
 He is best remembered for his hymn, “Amazing Grace.”

-July 24, 1776 - In a letter to Major General Phillip Schuyler on this day in 1776, Congressional President John Hancock accuses the officer of tolerating discord among soldiers from different states under his command.
-Disappointed, Hancock told Schuyler that Congress was “concerned to find there should be a necessity of recommending harmony to the officers and troops of different States under your command & nothing can show greater weakness or wickedness than to throw provincial reflections on one another, which must have direct tendency to impede public service, and weaken the union of the American States.”
+July 24, 1776 - In a letter to Major General Phillip Schuyler on this day in 1776, Congressional President John Hancock accused the officer of tolerating discord among soldiers from different states under his command.

 July 24, 1802 – French novelist Alexandre Dumas was born in Villers-Cotterêts, France (1802).
 His novels include “The Three Musketeers” and “The Count of Monte Cristo.”